Brett Kirk: AFL career

 The 2007 AFL season saw the Swans win 12 games and eventually bow out in the Elimination final against the Collingwood Magpies, Kirk played 23 games and laid 149 tackles, and had 10 or more tackles 4 times, highlighted with 13 tackles against Richmond in round 2.
 He also recorded 516 disposals for the season.
 He was rewarded with his second Bob Skilton Medal, as Sydney's best and fairest at the conclusion of the 2007 season.

 Kirk carried his consistency into the 2008 AFL season and played 24 games and racked up 539 disposals, along with 151 tackles, his highest tally in his career so far.
 Kirk was selected to play for the 'Dream Team' in the AFL Hall of Fame Tribute Match, in which Kirk booted a goal in the Dream Team's loss to the Victorian side.

 The 2009 AFL season saw the Swans have a somewhat disappointing season, only managing 8 wins for the season, Kirk performed consistently as always and recorded his career best of 170 tackles and recorded 14 tackles in their Round 19 win over Richmond.
 Kirk also racked up 468 disposals, and recorded 33 disposals against the Port Adelaide Power in Round 9.

 2010 was Brett Kirk's last season in the AFL, he recorded 397 disposals and laid 117 tackles and played his final game in the Swans Semi final loss against the Western Bulldogs.
 He was rewarded with the AFLPA Best Captain Award and also the AFLPA Madden Medal.

 He surpassed Jared Crouch's Swans record of 194 consecutive AFL matches in the game against Geelong in round 18, 2010.
 He had a total of 1278 tackles in his career, which is the fourth most of any AFL player (2014).
 Kirk played his final and 200th consecutive game (having not missed a match since Round 14, 2002) when he faced the Western Bulldogs in the second round of the AFL finals on Saturday 11 September 2010.
 It is the fifth longest such streak, and is one of two by Sydney Swans players (the other being Adam Goodes) in the top 5.

 He retired at the end of 2010.
-After retirement, Kirk was invited to join Channel 7's coverage of AFL as field commentator.